 Where to find them:

-Each year, the Remarkable Rhododendron Ramble takes place at the peak of Grandfather Mountain.
+Each year, the Grandfather Mountain Stewardship Foundation (not State Park) hosts guided Rhododendron Rambles, daily short strolls included in the cost of admission, highlighting the mountain's rhododendron species and blooms.
 Pack a picnic and make a reservation online before you head out to the park.
-Plan to spend a few hours there hiking, walking across the famous Mile High Swinging Bridge, checking out the animal habitats, and learning more about our unique ecology at the Nature Museum.
+Visitors can easily spend a few hours in the nature park hiking, walking across the famous Mile High Swinging Bridge, checking out the animal habitats, and learning more about our unique ecology at the Wilson Center for Nature Discovery.
 Be sure to ask the entrance gate about the daily programming schedule!

 Take Elk Knob State Park's moderate out-and-back Summit Trail for a stunning show of bright orange Flame Azaleas, complimented by the blue shades of the Amphibolite Mountains at the expansive view from the top.